 For the period from November 16, 2004 through November 15, 2005, the Corporation's professional liability coverage was subject to a deductible of \$250,000 per incident and a \$750,000 annual maximum.
-For the periods from November 16, 2005 through November 15, 2009, the deductible and annual maximums were changed to \$250,000 and \$2,500,000, respectively.
-For the period from November 16, 2009 through November 15, 2011, the deductible was increased to \$500,000 per case with no annual maximum.
+For the periods from November 16, 2005 through November 15, 2009, the annual maximum was changed to \$2,500,000.
+For the period from November 16, 2009 through November 15, 2012, the deductible was increased to \$500,000 per case with no annual maximum.

-As of December 31, 2010 and 2009, the Corporation has estimated its exposures related to deductibles and incurred but not reported claims based on an undiscounted actuarial analysis of the outstanding known claims and incurred but not reported claims and discussion with legal counsel.
+As of December 31, 2011 and 2010, the Corporation has estimated its exposures related to deductibles and incurred but not reported claims based on an undiscounted actuarial analysis of the outstanding known claims and incurred but not reported claims and discussion with legal counsel.
 These amounts are included in estimated professional liability in the accompanying balance sheets.
 Management believes, after consultation with legal counsel, that the ultimate liability from these matters will not have a material adverse effect on the accompanying financial statements.